 - Information about any liquid assets

-- Resumée demonstrating rich experience in your industry
+- Resumé demonstrating rich experience in your industry

-You can instantly get an estimate of your premium by using the surety bond calculator on your right.
-For even more information on how surety bond pricing works, check out our Surety Bond Cost page.
+You can instantly get an estimate of your premium by using the surety bond calculator below.
+For even more information on how surety bond pricing works, check out our surety bond cost page.

 How to Get a West Virginia Surety Bond

-Getting bonded is now a breezе thanks to our fast and secure online application.
+To apply for a license bond, complete our online application form.
 It takes a few minutes to complete, and you will receive a free no-obligations quote upon submission.
-One of our surety bond agents will contact you to take you through the rest of the application.
+One of our surety bond agents will contact you to take you through the rest of the application process.